njmattes/pellish/README.md

 # Pellish
-Though hardly useful for most, `pellish` generates series of Pell-like numbers based on minimum, maximum, and required values supplied by the user.
+`pellish` generates a matrix of Pell-like series based on minimum, maximum, and required values supplied by the user.
 Meaning that at least one of the series will contain the required value, and all values will be within the minimum and maximum specified.
-I find such a sequence useful in publication design, in fact in the design of many things.

 ## Installation
 Typical `python setup.py install` should suffice.